-APPLICATIONS: Applications are available by December 1st each year and are accepted until Feburary 1st.
+APPLICATIONS: Applications are available by November 1st and are due by December 1st each year.
 After each application is assessed, the student may be invited to come in for an interview.
-Selection is made by the IBATS faculty around February 15th and input and clearance is also gathered from Student Life, Student Financial Services and the Registrar.
+Selection is made by the IBATS faculty around December 10th and input and clearance is also gathered from Student Life, Student Financial Services and the Registrar.

 MEETINGS: Interested students are strongly encouraged to set up a meeting with Katy Wehr to discuss the program, prior to submitting an application.
 In late January each year, the students who studied at Ridley Hall the previous fall give their trip report.
 It is important for interested applicants to attend this meeting.